A Definitive Guide on KYC for Crypto [Updated]

-To address this, governments classify blockchain and crypto service providers as VASPs and impose Anti-Money Laundering (AML) regulations.
+Governments classify blockchain and crypto service providers as Virtual Asset Service Providers (VASPs) and impose Anti-Money Laundering (AML) regulations.
 This requires crypto companies to implement thorough Know Your Customer (KYC) processes to scrutinize their clients.
+Additionally, they now have to stick to stricter requirements.

 What is KYC in Blockchain?